ritheeshvedire/asyncsyncclient/README.md

 1. Did not use Generic classes i.e templates
 2. C and C++ style mixed
 3. Thread safe logging
+4. Better Error messages //Strictly adhered to the available functions.
+So only used bool.
+But would have thrown exceptions.

 ## [TODO] TEST TODO
 1. Write server stub